-Rob Lowe Visited ‘The Outsiders’ Home, Sparking Movie Reboot Rumors
+Rob Lowe Visited ‘The Outsiders’ Home Sparking Movie Reboot Rumors

 Rob Lowe visited a home used in the movie The Outsiders yesterday.
-It was a bittersweet moment for Lowe, who was visiting the house on his 53rd birthday.
-Oddly enough, Rob told local news Tulsa World that he also spent his 18th birthday filming The Outsiders in that very same place.
+It was a bittersweet moment for Lowe who was visiting the house on his 53rd birthday.
+Oddly enough, Rob told local news Tulsa World, that he also spent his eighteenth birthday filming The Outsiders in that very same place.
 Lowe’s son Johnny was also with him.

 Rob was in town for the NCAA basketball game to root for Duke.
 The Lowes hung out with The Outsiders author, S.E.
 Hinton.
-Rob said the home, which is now a museum, had his old wardrobe on location and humorously described trying to get into the old threads.
+Rob said the home, which is now a museum had his old wardrobe on location and humorously described trying to get into the old threads.
 Hinton and Lowe both signed the walls of the home which is preparing for the big 50th anniversary of the book.

 For the pictures, Rob was sporting his Soda Pop Curtis flannel while his Johnny Lowe had on Soda Pop’s gas station ensemble.
 Lowe shared the visit on his Instagram and his comments on the photos caused fans of The Outsiders movie to lose their minds over speculation that Rob was hinting at a remake of the film.

-In the first shared photo, Lowe stood with his son in front of the house with the caption saying something about “passing the torch” (“or towel”– a movie moment in which Lowe emerged from the shower and all teenage girls of the 1980s swooned).
+In the first shared photo, Lowe stood with his son in front of the house with the caption saying something about “passing the torch” (“or towel”–a movie moment in which Lowe emerged from the shower and all teenage girls of the 1980s swooned.)

 #birthday visit to where it all started.
 Thirty five years ago to the day.
 Passing the torch (or towel?)